mentalisttraceur/python-totaltimeout/README.rst

     # it is as if all threads got a 10 second wait in parallel,
     # and we waited only as long as the slowest one to finish.

-Waiting for multiple tasks within each iteration of a "timed loop" (combining the above two examples):
+Waiting for multiple tasks within each iteration of a "timed loop":

 .. code:: python